-Benefits Description You Pay After the calendar year deductible le applies to almost all benefits in this Section. etible)" when it does not apply.
+Benefits Description You Pay After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
+We say "(No deductible)" when it does not apply.
 Covered medications and supplies When you enroll in the Plan, you will receive a description of our prescription drug program, a combined prescription drug/Plan identification card, a mail service order form/patient profile and a preaddressed reply envelope for the mail service prescription program.
-You may purchase the following medications and supplies prescribed by a physician from either a retail pharmacy or through the Mail Service Pharmacy: Drugs and medicines (including those administered Out-of-network Retail: 30% of cost Out-of-network Retail when retired with Medicare Part B coverage: 30% of cost In-network Mail Service: Tier I: \$10 generic (No deductible) • Drugs and medicines (including those administered during a non-covered admission or in a non-covered facility) that require a physician's written prescription under U.S. Federal law, except those listed as Not covered Tier III: \$47 brand name not on primary drug list (No deductible) Tier IV: \$80 specialty drugs (No deductible)
+You may purchase the following medications and supplies prescribed by a physician from either a retail pharmacy or through the Mail Service Pharmacy: • Drugs and medicines (including those administered during a non-covered admission or in a non-covered facility) that require a physician's written prescription under U.S. Federal law, except those listed as Not covered • Vitamins and minerals that require a physician's prescription for purchase under U.S. Federal law Out-of-network Retail: 30% of cost Out-of-network Retail when retired with Medicare Part B coverage: 30% of cost In-network Mail Service: Tier I: \$10 generic (No deductible)